RConsortium/rconsortium_website/governance/isc-charter.md

 b.  one appointed representative from the R Foundation Member;

-c.  a number of elected representative, selected by the Silver Members as a class
+c.  a number of elected representatives, selected by the Silver Members as a class
     that is equal to the number in the R Consortium Board of Directors elected Silver Representative; and